-"I realize that copying and presenting the work of someone else as if it were my own is dishonest.
+"I realize that copying and presenting the work of someone else, or that generated systems such as AI or machine learning, as if it were my own is dishonest.
 I realize that it is my responsibility not only to adhere to the above code but also to report to the teacher any such dishonesty of which I am aware.
 Whether I myself copy the work of someone else, give my own work for someone else to copy, or tolerate such action in others, I am guilty to one degree or another of academic dishonesty."